LumKitty/VNyan-Loops/README.md

 CallVNyan(text3)
 ```
 ## ForEach
+The Loops-ForEach-Support.json nodegraph must be imported for these functions to work.
+Unfortunately VNyan plugins cannot directly access (T)Arrays, so this graph packages them up in a format we can access

 ```_lum_loop_foreach``` - Loop through an array
 text 1 - Name of the array to loop through
 text 2 - Trigger to call every time we loop